Naruyoko/you-have-to-figure-it-out/README.md

-# you have to figure it out
+# You have to figure it out
+You have to figure it out.